learntocloud/learn-to-cloud/docs/phase4/README.md

  - Containerize the front-end, API, and storage using Docker.
  - Deploy these containers to the cluster.
  - Ensure containers are interconnected for seamless data flow.
- - Setup CICD pipeline to deploy the containers after source is changed.
+ - Setup CI/CD pipeline to deploy the containers after source is changed.

 #### 4. Implementation:

  1. Web-app: Users are able to access the front-end, make sure the web-app is publicly accessible via a URL and has an input field to enter URLs.
  2. API: Once the URL is entered by a user, the web-app makes the request to the API container to convert the URL into a QR Code.
  3. Storage: The generated QR Code is stored and also displayed on the web-app for user.
- 4. CICD: Setup CICD pipeline to deploy the containers and application after the source is changed.
+ 4. CI/CD: Setup CI/CD pipeline to deploy the containers and application after the source is changed.
 You can utilize tools like [GitHub Actions](https://github.com/features/actions) or [Azure DevOps](https://azure.microsoft.com/en-ca/products/devops).
  5. Monitoring: Setup monitoring for containers for key metrics and insights.
 You have [Azure Monitor for AKS](https://learn.microsoft.com/en-us/azure/aks/monitor-aks), [Amazon CloudWatch Container Insights for EKS](https://docs.aws.amazon.com/eks/latest/userguide/eks-observe.html), or take it a step further by setting up [Grafana](https://grafana.com/).